Going on an international exchange

 Learn about international programs and exchange opportunities

-In order to make their choice of school, students can consult the list of partnerships as well as the information sheets and pdf presentations made available by the team dedicated to international relations.
+In order to make their choice of school, students can consult the list of partnerships as well as the information sheets and pdf presentations made available by the International office.
 It is also advisable to consult the Cumulus network website, and the videos that students made during their international stays.

 If the student wishes to do an internship abroad, he or she can be put in contact with alumni who are located abroad on the We design platform and talk to students who have already done an internship abroad.
-They can also be added to a mailing list for internship offers.
+They can also create a We design alert and automatically receive all the news about internship offers posted on the site.

 Finally, every year in December, a meeting is organized during the International Fair, for 3rd year students, 5th year students who have returned from abroad and international students enrolled at L'École de design Nantes Atlantique.
-On this occasion, the films made by the students during their stay abroad are shown, along with other highlights.
+On this occasion, the films made by the students during their stay abroad are shown and international students cook food from their home country.

 Selection procedure, formalities and recognition of mobility